94aharris/BrainExt/MyPrinciples.md

 ## 6. Have a Bias for Action and Follow Through

 Speed matters in decisions and many decisions are reversible.
 Take calculated risk, and take action quickly.
+Just Build It!
 The things you want to put off because they are 'uncomfortable' are usually the most important.
 When you take action, own it and follow through until the action is completely done.

 ## 7. Uplift Others